RoadmapStudios/commercebird/readme.txt

 = ⏩ Use of 3rd Party Services =

-To improve the user experience, CommerceBird may use the following 3rd party services if the required feature is enabled:
+To improve the user experience, CommerceBird may use the following 3rd party services if the feature is enabled:

-- Zoho CRM and Inventory API –  [TOS](https://www.zoho.com/terms.html) and [Privacy Policy](https://www.zoho.com/privacy.html)
+- Zoho CRM and Inventory API to synchronize Orders, Products and Customers –  [TOS](https://www.zoho.com/terms.html) and [Privacy Policy](https://www.zoho.com/privacy.html)
-- Exact Online API - [TOS](https://www.exact.com/terms-and-conditions) and [Privacy Policy](https://www.exact.com/privacy-statement)
+- Exact Online API to synchronize Orders, Products and Customers - [TOS](https://www.exact.com/terms-and-conditions) and [Privacy Policy](https://www.exact.com/privacy-statement)

 == Frequently Asked Questions ==